 People often think that systemic change will be achieved through the latest technology, impact investing strategy or eco-friendly product.
 But systemic change can only be achieved when all human ventures begin from a place of love.

 Just Choose Love is a global movement of businesspeople, government leaders, and activists dedicated to driving systemic change with love.
-Members convene on a bi-annual basis at the Love Summit, the first business and leadership conference designed to demonstrate why heart-centered businesses, governments, and societies are essential to creating a socially just, environmentally sustainable, and economically stable world.
-The two-day bi-annual event is comprised of TED-style talks, panels, and design labs that inspire love-based solutions to the most pressing problems of today.
+Members convene on a biennial basis at the Love Summit, the first business and leadership conference designed to demonstrate why love-centered businesses, governments, and societies are essential to creating a socially just, environmentally sustainable, and economically stable world.
+Focused on the intersection of smart business and compassionate leadership, the Love Summit is comprised of TED-style talks, panels, and design labs that inspire new, sustainable methods for solving social and economic issues.

 Love summit III